tinymce/tinymce-docs/plugins/premium/checklist.md

 {{site.premiumplugin}}

-The **Checklist** plugin helps the user keep track of all required actions by creating a simple, clean, and easy to use TODO list.
+The **Checklist** plugin allows the user to add checkbox lists to their content for creating checklists.

 ## Try our Checklist demo

 In the {{site.productname}} editor, checklists are presented as lists with small checkboxes beside the list items.
 After the item has been completed, a small tick or check mark is drawn in the box by clicking on it.

 {% include live-demo.html id="checklist" %}

+{% assign pluginminimumplan = 'tiertwo' %}
+{% assign plugindocspage = 'checklist' %}
+{% include misc/purchase-premium-plugins.md %}

 ## Creating a Checklist